-Challenges in Part Identification for 3D Printing
+Part Identification Challenges for 3D Printing

 3D Printing has been around for the last 30 years.
-It started even before the worldwide web, also known as the internet, has been formed.
-Yet, while the internet has been invading every part of our lives, the adoption of 3D printing technology did not evolve in the same manner.
+It started even before the world wide web, also known as the internet, has been formed.
+Yet, while the internet has been invading every aspect of our lives, the adoption of 3D printing technology did not evolve in the same manner.
 Even to date, manufacturers find it difficult to fully utilize the advantages and capabilities of 3D printing.
 In general, prototyping and proof of concept development are still the major applications where this technology is being massively used.

-Yet it is still visible that most manufacturers struggle with identifying exactly if, when and in where to apply additive manufacturing for the benefit of their business.
+Yet it is still visible that most manufacturers struggle with identifying exactly if, when, and in where to apply additive manufacturing for the benefit of their business.

 So why is it happening?
 51% of manufacturers believe that the knowledge gap in additive manufacturing is the major reason for its limited growth.
 The main problem for most companies is not having enough information and in-house expertiseto use 3D printing to generate cost-savings.
 Manufacturers wish to reduce the risks associated with altering their production methods and to verify that their decision, at minimum, does not harm their products’ properties.
 Equally important for them is to assure this shift to additive, lowers production costs and makes financial sense.
 Thus, determining whether a part is a good candidate for additive manufacturing, requires extensive knowledge of the different technologies, materials and other factors of production.

 While 3D printing allows the production of more complex, perhaps “organic” geometrical designs, some limitations still exist in the set of technologies.
 There are size and geometric restrictions that have to be considered when validating the 3D printability of a part.
 Clearly, the size of the part matters, since each printer has different limitations based on its tray dimensions.
-Also, parts of exceedingly small size might just not be cost effective to 3D print versus producing it in traditional methods.
+Also, parts of exceedingly small size might just not be cost-effective to 3D print versus producing it in traditional methods.

 There are additional, more complex factors to be considered.
 For instance, the minimum wall thickness threshold.
 This refers to the minimum distance between one surface of the part and the opposite sheer surface.
 Different materials and technologies require different minimum wall thickness thresholds.
-If one decides to 3D print a part with plastic, he can set the minimum wall thickness threshold required for the part at approximately 0.8 mm.
+If one decides to 3D print with plastic, he can set the minimum wall thickness threshold required for the part at approximately 0.8 mm.
 However, if she decides to 3D print using binder jetting technology, then it is recommended that she uses a minimum wall thickness of 2 mm.
 Parts that are too thin will be very fragile to the point that they could not be printed properly.

 2) Material and Mechanical properties:

 Mechanical properties determine how a material will react to certain forces or stress that it is subjected to.
 Each manufactured part requires different levels of ductility, density, elasticity and resistance, for maintaining its functionality.
-For example, Young modulus is a mechanical property that measures the stiffness vs. flexibility of a material – in other words, the degree in which a material changes its shape under elastic loads.
+For example, Young modulus is a mechanical property that measures the stiffness vs. flexibility of a material – in other words, the degree to which a material changes its shape under elastic loads.
 Elongation is a property that measures the ductility of a material, meaning- the amount of strain it can experience before failing when subjected to tensile load in tensile testing.

 In some cases, the part must endure exposure to extreme temperatures, for example, when used in aerospace applications.
 Other parts have to be food safe or bio-compatible, as common in the medical device industry.
 A material analysis should review the 3D printed model and identify the 3D printable material that best matches the specified material and the required mechanical properties of the original part.
-It is important to evaluate the compromises that the engineer is willing to take, in terms of price vs. strength, and to examine the subsitute material according to that.
+It is important to evaluate the compromises that the engineer is willing to take, in terms of price vs. strength, and to examine the substitute material according to that.

-Calculating the cost for 3D printing of manufactured parts is certainly complex and may be affected by hundreds of parameters like the expected volume of production, cost of raw material etc.
+Calculating the cost for 3D printing of manufactured parts is certainly complex and may be affected by hundreds of parameters like the expected volume of production, cost of raw material, etc.

 Traditional manufacturing technologies like Injection molding, are very cost-effective for parts produced in high quantities of thousands and above.
-Some of these methods, will include high initial investment and a very low cost of per-unit manufacturing.
+Some of these methods will include high initial investment and a very low cost of per-unit manufacturing.
 This financial model might not be cost-effective for low volumes.
 On the other hand, additive manufacturing in these cases is ideal, especially for highly complex parts.
 Just by eliminating the costs of initial investment or tooling, it can already save thousands of dollars, and lower the cost per part significantly.